 - Place prepared apples into a large stock pot and add water, just until it just peeks through the top of the apples (if any of your apples are floating, you've got too much).
 Bring to a boil over high heat, then reduce heat and simmer, without stirring, until apples are softened, 10-15 minutes.

 - While fruit is simmering, place a large colander over a bowl and line with tripled-up cheesecloth, a piece of muslin or a cotton pillow case.

 - When fruit is tender, pour into prepared colander and leave to drain for 2-3 hours.
 RESIST THE URGE TO POKE, PRESS OR SQUEEZE the pulp to get more juice.
 It will make for a cloudy jelly.
 Just let gravity do it's work and discard the pulp when draining stops.

-- Measure out the amount of juice and make note of how many cups of juice you have (I got 3 cups out of this basket of apples).
+- Measure out the amount of juice and make note of how many cups of juice you have (I got 3 cups of juice out of this basket of apples).
 Add the juice to a large pot and bring to a boil over high heat.
 Reduce heat to medium and simmer, stirring, for about 20 minutes, skimming off any foam, as necessary.

 - Meanwhile, measure out sugar.
 You'll need 3/4 cup of sugar for every cup of apple juice that you had.
 (So if you had 4 cups of juice, you'll need 3 cups of sugar).
 Place the sugar in a stainless steel or oven-proof bowl (or on a baking sheet, alternately) and pop into a 300° oven anywhere from 5-15 minutes, stirring it around a couple of times (time in the oven will vary depending on how much sugar/oven etc., so WATCH CLOSELY.
 It should be hot to the touch, but not so hot it starts to melt around the edges.).